GabeScott/standard-works-vault/General Conference/2008 October - Honor the Priesthood and Use It Well.md

 Do single sisters receive the consideration and attention they deserve when they attend family wards?
 Do they have opportunities to serve in significant callings where they are made to feel welcome and wanted?
 Do they receive the required priesthood support?

 The purpose of priesthood authority is to give, to serve, to lift, to inspire—not to exercise unrighteous control or force.
 In some cultures, tradition places a man in a role to dominate, control, and regulate all family affairs.
 That is not the way of the Lord.
 In some places the wife is almost owned by her husband, as if she were another of his personal possessions.
-That is a cruel, unproductive, mistaken vision of marriage encouraged by Lucifer that every priesthood holder must reject.
+That is a cruel, unproductive, mistaken vision of marriage, encouraged by Lucifer, that every priesthood holder must reject.
 It is founded on the false premise that a man is somehow superior to a woman.
-Nothing could be farther from the truth.
+Nothing could be further from the truth.
 The scriptures confirm that Father in Heaven saved His greatest, most splendid, supreme creation, woman, to the end.
 Only after all else was completed was woman created.
 Only then was the work pronounced complete and good.

-Of our wives, mothers, grandmothers, and sisters and other important women in our lives, President Hinckley declared: “Of all the creations of the Almighty, there is none more beautiful, none more inspiring than a lovely daughter of God who walks in virtue with an understanding of why she should do so, who honors and respects her body as a thing sacred and divine, who cultivates her mind and constantly enlarges the horizon of her understanding, who nurtures her spirit with everlasting truth.”
+Of our wives, mothers, grandmothers, and sisters and other important women in our lives, President Hinckley declared: “Of all the creations of the Almighty, there is none more beautiful, none more inspiring than a lovely daughter of God who walks in virtue with an understanding of why she should do so, who honors and respects her body as a thing sacred and divine, who cultivates her mind and constantly enlarges the horizon of her understanding, who nurtures her spirit with everlasting truth.”[^1]

-By divine design a woman is fundamentally different from a man in many ways.
-She is compassionate and seeks the interests of others around her.
+By divine design a woman is fundamentally different from a man in many ways.[^2] She is compassionate and seeks the interests of others around her.
 However, that compassionate nature can become overwhelming for women who identify far more to accomplish than they can possibly do, even with the help of the Lord.
 Some become discouraged because they do not feel they are doing all they should do.
 I believe this is a feeling that many worthy, effective, devoted women of the Church experience.

 Therefore, as a husband or son, express gratitude for what your wife and mother do for you.
 Express your love and gratitude often.
 That will make life far richer, more pleasant and purposeful for many of the daughters of Father in Heaven who seldom hear a complimentary comment and are not thanked for the multitude of things they do.
 As a husband, when you sense that your wife needs lifting, hold her in your arms and tell her how much you love her.
 May each of us ever be tender and appreciative of the special women who enrich our lives.